shmiko/shmiko.github.io/_posts/2016-05-02-software-development-methodologies.md

 Perform regular audits.
 Training and Discipline.

-See more at: [Personal Kanban 5s](http://www.personalkanban.com/pk/designpatterns/5s-in-personal-kanban/#sthash.bc1rYx5G.dpuf) 5s for Personal Kanaban
+See more at: [5s](http://www.personalkanban.com/pk/designpatterns/5s-in-personal-kanban/#sthash.bc1rYx5G.dpuf) 5s for Personal Kanaban

 **And finally....**